TheMightyAmondee/CustomTokens/README.md

 Custom Tokens is a mod that provides some additional tokens for Content Patcher, extending what can be done.
-I recommend using this mod with [Stats as Tokens](https://www.nexusmods.com/stardewvalley/mods/9659) for even more Content Patcher extensibility.
+I recommend using this mod with [Stats as Tokens](https://www.nexusmods.com/stardewvalley/mods/9659) for even more Content Patcher extensibility with creating content packs.
 This README is intended for Content Patcher authors.

 ### Custom Tokens registers the following tokens:
 Basic Tokens: